danielfett/draft-dpop/introduction.md

 running in a web browser.

-This document outlines an application-level sender-constraining for access tokens and refresh tokens that can be used if neither mTLS nor OAuth Token Binding are available.
+This document outlines an application-level sender-constraining for access and refresh tokens that can be used in cases where neither mTLS nor OAuth Token Binding are available.
 It uses proof-of-possession based on a public/private key pair and application-level signing.